Change Made Easy: How to Make Becoming the Best Version of Yourself Easier with Paul Levitin

 Ready to live a more Life Intended?
 Get my Life Intended Journal to start your journey to a more purposeful and intentional life.

-Episode Transcript for Change Made Easy: How to Make Becoming the Best Version of Yourself Easier with Paul Levitin
+Episode Transcript for Change Made Easy: How to Make Becoming the Best Version of Yourself Easier with Paul Levitin:

 Kelly Berry (00:00) Hi and welcome back to Life Intended.
 I'm your host Kelly Berry.
 Life Intended is a podcast that explores what it means to be true to yourself and live an authentic and purposeful life.
 Each episode explores my guest version of personal growth, self -discovery, and the pursuit of becoming the best version of themselves, as well as how to find the joy in the journey.
 Today I have Paul Levitan here with me.
 Paul is also a podcaster.
 He's a public speaker and a coach.
 His podcast called Change Made Easy teaches anyone who feels struck or frustrated how to change their habits, routines, and behaviors in a way that feels easy and sticks forever.
 I'm really excited to have Paul on today because we're gonna talk about how to make becoming the best version of yourself easier.
 So welcome to the podcast, Paul.